robsonchance-ops/it-support-portfolio/README.md

 # it-support-portfolio
+👋 Hi, I'm an entry-level IT Support candidate showcasing hands-on networking and documentation projects.

 Level 3 IT Smart Tech Project

 This repository showcases practical IT support, networking, and documentation work completed as part of hands-on training and self-directed projects.